petrnymsa/coffee-time/README.md

 ## :computer: Used technologies
 - Flutter, of course.
-- Firebase and Cloud Funtions as back-end
+- Firebase and Cloud Functions as back-end
 - Express.js for REST API

 ## :package: How to build and run